davidgasquez/handbook/content/random/ideas.md

 # Ideas

 A few personal random ideas.
+A multitude of bad ideas is necessary for one good idea!

 ## Key Properties of Ideas